jacamo-lang/jacamo-rest/doc/contributing.md

 ## Compiling and running using gradle

-* Requirements: jdk >= 15
+* Requirements: jdk >= 21
 * Considering you have cloned this repository using `$ git clone http://github.com/jacamo-lang/jacamo-rest`
-* In the root folder of the project execute on mac/linux `$ ./gradlew run`, on windows `$ gradlew run`.
+* In the root folder of the project execute on mac/linux `$ ./gradlew :core:build`.
-* To test this project, run ``./gradlew test``.
+* To test this project, run ``./gradlew :core:test``.
 For details, please, see [unit tests](https://github.com/jacamo-lang/jacamo-rest/tree/master/src/test/java/jacamo/rest).

 ### Other examples using gradle
-* `$ ./gradlew marcos` runs agent marcos and the REST platform.
+* `$ ./gradlew :examples:basic:marcos` runs agent marcos and the REST platform.
-* `$ ./gradlew bob` runs agents bob and alice.
+* `$ ./gradlew :examples:basic:bob` runs agents bob and alice.
 Bob sends a message to marcos using its rest API.

 ## Using a local docker (example of two machines communicating)
 ```sh